What It’s Like to be a Woman Now

 I grew up on the Gold Coast in a culture of strong hetero patriarchy, where from my environment I learned that slut-shaming, possessive jealously and general disregard for women was the norm.

-I was once in a relationship where my boyfriend wouldn’t talk to me on a night out if I dared wear a g-string under my clothes.
-I once had a boss who tried to coerce and then bully me into having sex with him, only to spit at me to not dare tell his girlfriend the next day, then proceed to ignore me for a week.
+I was once in a relationship where my partner wouldn’t talk to me on a night out if I dared wear a g-string under my clothes.
+I once had a boss who tried to coerce and then bully me into having sex with him, only to spit at me to not dare tell his girlfriend the next day.
 I once went to bed alone and blind drunk at a friend’s birthday party, and woke up at 4am to someone I’d met earlier in the night with his fingers inside me.

 I have a male friend who cut up his girlfriend’s simcard so that no boy who had her number could ever contact her again.
 I have a male friend who had sex with his ex-girlfriend – someone he once loved – knowing full well all his friends were hiding in a cupboard filming everything.
 Hell – I even have a male friend who attempted to secretly film a random sexual encounter the other day because he thought it would be funny, and that friend is a university-educated working professional.